oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Litigation hold | Configured as required on selected users | Litigation hold requirements are unique to each Agency and user.
+Litigation hold | Configured as required on selected users | Litigation hold requirements are unique to each organisation and user.

 ### Shared mailboxes